Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Experiments

-\paragraph{Baselines} We compared our method with state-of-the-art methods for neural human rendering, including both HumanNeRF~\cite{weng2022humannerf} and UV Volumes~\cite{chen2023uv}.
+We compared our method with state-of-the-art methods for neural human rendering, including both HumanNeRF~\cite{weng2022humannerf} and UV Volumes~\cite{chen2023uv}.
 We obtain all the baseline results using the official implementations under the same experimental setting.

-\paragraph{Comparison on Novel View Synthesis} We first make comparisons of the rendering performance for novel view synthesis, where we synthesize all the hold-out views under the seen poses.
+\paragraph{\textbf{Comparison on Novel View Synthesis}} We first make comparisons of the rendering performance for novel view synthesis, where we synthesize all the hold-out views under the seen poses.
 Tab.~\ref{tab:zju_all} summarized our performance compared to state-of-the-art (SotA) baselines.
 Compared to HumanNeRF~\cite{weng2022humannerf}, our method achieves competitive performance on PSNR, while achieving better performance on SSIM and LPIPS metrics.
 Moreover, our method outperforms UV Volumes~\cite{chen2023uv} on all the evaluation metrics, showing that our method is effective in modeling the neural human from even a single camera.
 Qualitatively, as highlighted in the visualization from Fig.~\ref{fig:zju}, our method also synthesizes more detailed texture thanks to the proposed disentangled neural texture learning.
 More examples can be found in the supplementary.

-\paragraph{Comparison on Novel Pose Rendering} We compare our method against the baselines on novel pose rendering.
-As listed in Tab.~\ref{tab:zju_all}, our method shows the best performance for the novel pose scenario with a large margin over UV Volumes~\cite{chen2023uv}.
-We further present a qualitative comparison between our method and HumanNeRF~\cite{weng2022humannerf} in Fig.~\ref{fig:novel_pose}, where the neural avatar is driven by novel poses generated by text instruction with the help of MDM~\cite{tevet2023human}.
-We observe that our method can render the human avatar with better quality and fewer artifacts.
-Similarly, qualitative results on the People Snapshot dataset~\cite{alldieck2018video} in Fig.~\ref{fig:peoplesn} illustrate that \OURS~avoids floating artifacts and animates the neural human avatar in high quality.
+\paragraph{\textbf{Comparison on Novel Pose Rendering}} We compare our method against the baselines on novel pose rendering.
+As listed in Tab.~\ref{tab:zju_all}, our method shows the best performance for the novel pose scenario with a large margin over UV Volumes~\cite{chen2023uv}, and Fig.~\ref{fig:novel_pose_zju} indicates that our method provides better texture and fewer geometric artifacts compared to other baselines.